amuuu/processing-traffic-racer/README.md

 # processingGame
-A small personal game project, inspired by Traffic Racer, but very different!!!
+A small personal game project powered by processing 3, inspired by Traffic Racer, but very different!!!

-Getting updated daily!
+Getting updated!

-The biggest note is that the score of each round is saved in a database with just one table.
-This table consists of just one column called score.